-If using the food processor, pulse a few times, until butter and flour mixture has the consistency of coarse meal, no big lumps of fat in your dough.
+Regardless of the method you use, make sure the butter/flour mixture has the consistency of coarse meal, no big lumps of fat in the dough.

-- Slowly, add the 7 tablespoons of water to the dough.
+Now, slowly add 6 to 7 tablespoons of cold water to the dough.
 If using the food processor, you can add a couple of tablespoons and pulse one time.
 Add a couple more tablespoons and pulse again.
 Do this until you’ve added all the water.

 - If doing it by hand, simply mix the dough with a spatula.

 - Now, if the dough is clumping together, that’s a sign you don’t have to add anymore water.

 - If the dough is too crumbly and dry, add a bit more water, one tablespoon at a time.

 The dough shouldn’t be too wet, but it also shouldn’t be crumbling apart.

 Form the dough into a ball and wrap it in plastic.
 Place it in the refrigerator for 2-4 hours, until completely firm.